rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/1 - Ingest/readme.md

 	_The uploaded MNIST data_

-The MNIST data is now in blob storage, where it can be accessed externally by URL.
-For example, the first of the four files can be read from https://cntklab.blob.core.windows.net/mnist-data/t10k-images-idx3-ubyte.gz.
-In the next lab, you will use [Azure Machine Learning Workbench](https://docs.microsoft.com/azure/machine-learning/preview/quickstart-installation) to prepare the data to be used in a machine-learning model by converting it to CNTK format.
+The MNIST data is now in blob storage, where it can be accessed by applications that are granted access to it using the storage account's access key or connection string.
+In the next lab, you will retrieve a connection string and use [Azure Machine Learning Workbench](https://docs.microsoft.com/azure/machine-learning/preview/quickstart-installation) to prepare the data for use in machine learning.

 <a name="Summary"></a>
 ## Summary ##

 The Azure Portal makes it easy to create storage accounts, create containers inside those storage accounts, and upload blobs to the containers.
-Now that you have the MNIST dataset uploaded to blob storage, proceed to the next lab in this series — [Using the Microsoft Cognitive Toolkit (CNTK) to Build Neural Networks, Part 2](../2%20-%20Process) — to begin shaping the dataset for use in machine learning.
+Now that you have the MNIST dataset uploaded to blob storage, proceed to the next lab in this series — [Using the Microsoft Cognitive Toolkit (CNTK) to Build Neural Networks, Part 2](../2%20-%20Process) — to begin shaping the dataset for machine learning.

 ---